Written by Dave Cohen, David Schwartz, and Arthur Britto.

 The XRP Ledger has a new ledger version every several seconds.
 When the network agrees on the contents of a ledger version, that ledger version is validated, and its contents can never change.
 The validated ledger versions that preceded it form the ledger history.
 Even the most recent validated ledger is part of history, as it represents the state of the network as of a short time ago.
 In the present, the network is evaluating transactions which may be applied and finalized in the next ledger version.
 While this evaluation is happening, the network has candidate ledger versions that are not yet validated.

 A ledger version has two identifiers.
-One identifier is its ledger index, also called a sequence number.
+One identifier is its ledger index.
 Ledger versions are numbered incrementally.
 For example, if the current ledger version has ledger index of 100, the previous has ledger index 99 and the next has ledger index 101.
 The other identifier is a ledger hash, which is a digital fingerprint of the ledger's contents.

 As servers propose transactions to apply to the ledger, they may create several candidate ledger versions with slightly different contents.
 These candidate ledger versions have the same ledger index but different ledger hashes.
 Of the many candidates, only one can become validated.
 All the other candidate ledger versions are discarded.
 Thus, there is exactly one validated ledger hash for each ledger index in history.